OCR-D/docs/setup.md

 ## Installation Taverna Workflow
 ### Why using Taverna?
 Taverna creates a 'metadata' sub directory containing collected output of all processors.
-All intermediate mets files and a provenance file containing all provenance of the workflow including start/end time of processor/workflow, used input group(s), used parameters and created output group(s).
+It includes all intermediate mets files and a provenance file containing all provenance of the workflow including start/end time of processor/workflow, used input group(s), used parameters and created output group(s).

 There are two ways to install taverna workflow.
 1 'Local' installation